Gluesticks Blog

 Heat milk, sugar, and butter in a microwave-safe bowl (or heat over the stove) until the butter begins to melt.
 Stir.
 The milk should be around 115-120 degrees.
 This should take around 90 seconds.

-In a large mixing bowl combine 3 cups of the flour, yeast, and salt.
+In a large bowl combine 3 cups of the flour, yeast, and salt.
 Pour the milk mixture into the dry ingredients.
 Add eggs and mix well.
 Add the remaining 3 cups of flour and mix until soft dough forms.
-The dough will be soft and slightly stickier than other yeast bread.
+The dough will be soft and slightly stickier than other yeast breads.

 Punch the dough down and divide it into 2 portions.